Fork 'em Over Curbside

 ✅Please make sure to:

-• Place your curbside cart at the curb the night before your scheduled collection day.
-Make sure it's easy for the driver to see and leave at least two feet of space between your cart and any other bins or cans.
+- Place the curbside cart at the curb the night before scheduled collection.
+Make sure it's easy for the driver to see and leave at least two feet of space between the cart and any other bins or cans.

-• Keep yard waste out of your green curbside cart.
+- Keep yard waste out of green curbside carts.

 ✅What Can Be Recycled?